 Friday August 8, 2014, Day 11

-Despite my late return I woke up close to 6:30 AM.
+Despite my late going to my berth after 2 AM I woke up close to 6:30 AM.
 After my ritual coffee I prepared for departure which was rather complicated with the two shore lines.
 I went ashore with the dinghy and was about to untie the first line when the gentleman from the small cruiser next to Thetis came to help.
 I do not know the name of his cruiser because it was not displayed.
 With his much appreciated help both lines were untied and hauled aboard Thetis.
 Nevertheless, while still at anchor the two long lines had to be coiled and stowed in the sail locker and the dinghy had to be raised on its davits.
 Then, the anchor was finally raised.

 Thetis departed Koundoouros, Tzia (Kea) at 0850.
 Our destination the small cove of Ayia Irene (Αγία Ειρήνη) near the harbor of Loutra (Λουτρά) in the island of Kythnos.
 The wind, as had been forecasted, was a very light 5-10 knot breeze from the NNE.
 I kept the tent and opened about 50% of the headsail and motor-sailed charging the new gel batteries.
 These behave quite differently from the old deep discharge conventional lead-acid batteries.
 After being continuously discharged for 5 days with the only charge provided during the day by the two 90 W photo-voltaic panels and the wind-generator, they had consumed 180 Ah but their voltage was still 12.5 V. Now with the engine running during the bulk charging stage the alternator fed them 35-25 A and during the absorption stage less 10 A. After about 3 hours of motoring only 30 Ah had been restored.